c0nrad/atomic/README.md

 # Atomic Calculations

 Some fun with atomic calculations.
-Currently it plots the experimental ionization energy vs two calculation of ionization energy based off the hydrogen model using two different calculations of effective nuclear charge.
+Currently it plots the experimental ionization energy vs two calculation of ionization energy based off the hydrogen model using different calculations of effective nuclear charge.

 ![./ionization.png](ionization.png)